10 Things to do this Autumn in Upstate South Carolina

 Upstate South Carolina is an oasis for nature lovers, hikers, and mountain bikers.
 There are dozens of state parks and recreational areas to choose amongst, the majority of which are alive with the colors of the season sometime around the 3rd-4th week of October, and often lingering throughout November.
 Whether you are a beginning or avid hiker, there is something for fitness lovers of all abilities.

 All 3 of these parks offer trail options ranging from easy nature strolls to all day intense adventures.
-Caesar’s is home to one of the state’s best waterfalls, while Paris Mountain is a great place to enjoy serene views of the lake, and Table Rock is a great place to enjoy a relaxed creekside stroll.
+Caesar’s is home to one of the state’s tallest waterfalls, while Paris Mountain is a great place to enjoy lakeside activities, and Table Rock is an ideal place to enjoy a relaxed creekside stroll.

 2. Visit a local pumpkin patch